nehru-website/nehru-navbar-react/README.md

 The above code was executed in the terminal to design the Sidebar of the navigation menu.

+**Note: Some react components are depending on `./src/dataFiles/....` as they consist of paths to images in order to enable future potential to change image choices to be displayed as and when needed.**

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).